madpah/serializable/docs/customising-structure.rst

 Some XML schemas utilise `sequence`_ which requires elements to be in a prescribed order.

-You can control the order properties are serialized to elements in XML by utilising the :func:`serializable.xml_sequence()` decorator.
+You can control the order properties are serialized to elements in XML by utilising the :func:`py_serializable.xml_sequence()` decorator.
 The default sort order applied to properties is 100 (where lower is earlier in the sequence).

 In the example below, the ``isbn`` property will be output first.